KUL Logo

 (PL)

-European Studies, BA full-time studies in English
+European and International Legal Studies, BA full-time studies in English

 Registration - EU applicants